leandro-matos/100DaysOfSplunk/1. PowerUser/05. Questoes da Prova/readme.md

 * Perguntas de Múltipla escolha.

 ### Questões de Exemplo para a prova:
+- The _____ function of the eval command can take multiple boolean arguments.
+    - Resposta: **case**

+- Which of these search strings is NOT valid:
+    - Resposta: **index=web status=50* | chart count over host, status**

+- datasets can be added to a root dataset to narrow down the search
+    - Resposta: **event**

+- can share a knowledge object across all apps.
+    - Resposta: **Administrators**

+- Splunk suggests naming your Knowledge Objects using _______ segmented keys.
+    - Resposta: **6**

+- The eval command 'if' function requires the following three arguments (in order):
+    - Resposta: **boolean expression, result if true, result if false**

+- Which function should you use with the transaction command to set the maximum total time between the earliest and latest events returned?
+    - Resposta: **maxspan**

+- The trendline command requires the following three arguments:
+    - Resposta: **trend type, time period, and field**

+- The gauge command:
+    - Resposta: **allows you to set colored ranges for a single-value visualization.**

+- Warm buckets in Splunk indexes are named by:
+    - Resposta: **the timestamps of first and last event in the bucket**

+- Time is the most efficient filter you can apply to a search.
+    - Resposta: **True**

+- How many results are shown by default when using a Top or Rare Command?
+    - Resposta: **10**

 - Which command removes results with duplicate field values?
     - Resposta: **dedup**